vishesh1802/MKEventss/README.md

    # Optional: AI Features (OpenRouter)
    OPENROUTER_API_KEY=your_openrouter_api_key
    OPENROUTER_MODEL=openai/gpt-3.5-turbo

+   # Optional: Event Image Generation (Unsplash)
+   UNSPLASH_ACCESS_KEY=your_unsplash_access_key_here
    ```

    **Note**:
    - `PASSWORD_SALT` is optional for development but recommended.
 Generate a random string for production.
    - Weather and Places API keys are optional.
 The app will use mock data if keys are not provided.
-See `WEATHER_INTEGRATION_SETUP.md` for setup instructions.
    - OpenRouter API key is optional.
 Enables AI-powered features like event descriptions and personalized summaries.
-See `OPENROUTER_SETUP.md` for setup instructions.
+   - Unsplash API key is optional.
+Enables automatic image generation for events.
+Without it, placeholder images will be used.

 4. **Set up the database**